dfinity/wg-identity-authentication/topics/icrcX_mnemonic_phrase_signers.md

    - In 32-bit representation with a leading positive bit: `0x80007270` (hardened index).

 2. **Relying Party Identifier:**
-   - The relying party identifier uniquely identifies the RP.
+   - The relying party identifier can be any string that uniquely identifies the RP.
 For example, an origin URL.
    - If the identifier is an origin, prefix it with "origin:" before hashing.

 3. **Identifier Hashing:**